ModiaSim/SignalTables.jl/docs/src/index.md

 ### Version 0.3.1

-- Two new views on results added (SignalView and FlattenedSignalView).
+- Two new views on signalTables added (SignalView and FlattenedSignalView).

 ### Version 0.3